-1. Calculate the loss Mr H has suffered as a result of making the transfer
+1. Calculate the loss Ms R has suffered as a result of making the transfer

-To do this, Options should work out the likely value of Mr H's pension as at the date of this decision had he left it where it was instead of transferring to the SIPP.
-Options should ask Mr H's former personal pension provider to calculate the current notional transfer value had he not transferred his pension.
+To do this, Options should work out the likely value of Ms R's pension as at the date of this decision had she left it where it was instead of transferring to the SIPP.
+Options should ask Ms R's former pension provider to calculate the current notional transfer value had she not transferred her pension.
 If there are any difficulties in obtaining a notional valuation then the FTSE UK Private Investors Income Total Return index should be used to calculate the value.
 That is likely to be a reasonable proxy for the type of return that could have been achieved if suitable funds had been chosen.

-The notional transfer value should be compared to the transfer value of the SIPP at the date of this decision and this will show the loss Mr H has suffered.
-The Store First investment should be assumed to have no value.
-Any withdrawal from the Options SIPP should be deducted from the notional value calculation at the point it was actually paid so it ceases to accrue any return in the calculation from that point on.
+The notional transfer value should be compared to the transfer value of the SIPP at the date of this decision and this will show the loss Ms R has suffered.
+The Store First and GAS Verdant investments should be assumed to have no value.

-Account should however be taken of the cash back payment paid out to Mr H. This can be taken into account in the calculation on the basis of it having been paid at the outset.
+Account should however be taken of the cash back/ incentive payment paid out to Ms R. This can be taken into account in the calculation on the basis of it having been paid at the outset.

-2. Take ownership of the Store First investment
+2. Take ownership of the Store First and GAS Verdant investments

-I understand that Options has been able to take ownership of the Store First investment, for a nil consideration, in other cases.
-So, it should do that here, if possible.
-If Options is unable to take ownership of the Store First investment this should remain in the SIPP.
-I think that is fair because I think it is unlikely it will have any significant realisable value in the future.
+I understand Options has been able to take ownership of the Store First investment for a nil consideration, in other cases.
+So it should do that here, if possible.
+I am satisfied that is a fair approach in the circumstances of this case, as it may allow the SIPP to close (subject to the position with the GAS Verdant investment) and gives Options the option of retaining the investment or realising its current market value.

-I understand Mr H has the option of returning the Store First investment to the freeholder for nil consideration.
-That should enable him to close his SIPP, if Options does not take ownership of the Store First investment.
-In the event the Store First investment remains in the SIPP and Mr H decides not to transfer it to the freeholder, he should be aware that he will be liable for all future costs associated with the investment such as the ongoing SIPP fees, business rates, ground rent and any other charges.
-He should also be aware it is unlikely he will be able to make a further complaint about these costs.
+I further understand Ms R has the option of returning her Store First investment to the freeholder for nil consideration.
+That may enable her (subject to the position with the GAS Verdant investment) to close her SIPP if Options does not take ownership of the Store First investment.
+In the event the Store First investment remains in the SIPP and Ms R decides not to transfer it to the freeholder she should be aware that she will be liable for all future costs associated with that investment such as business rates, ground rent and any other charges.
+She should also be aware it is unlikely she will be able to make a further complaint about these costs.